Abrupt decorrelation for linear stochastic differential equations: Proofs

 where $\varsigma_t$ is defined in \eqref{vars}.
 Thus the covariance matrix $\rho_t$ can be rewritten as follows

 We also recall that $Y$ is an independent copy of $X_0$ and independent of the Brownian motion $B$, so the couple $(Y,X_t)$ is a multivariate Gaussian distribution with covariance matrix given by

 Before proceeding to the proof of Theorem \ref{theorem2}, we establish the following technical lemma that will be instrumental in the subsequent analysis. \begin{lemma} Let $Q\in\mathbb{R}^{d\times d}$ be a Hurwitz-stable matrix.
-Denote by $\vartheta$ the real part of the critical eigenvalue, and let $t_\epsilon$ and $\omega_\epsilon$ be defined as in the statement of Theorem \ref{theorem2}. \begin{itemize} \item[i)] If the critical eigenvalue is real, then the following limit holds
+Denote by $\vartheta$ the real part of any critical eigenvalue, and let $t_\epsilon$ and $\omega_\epsilon$ be defined as in the statement of Theorem \ref{theorem2}. \begin{itemize} \item[i)] If there is a unique real critical eigenvalue, then the following limit holds

-where $P_1$, $\mathbf{I}^{\ell}_m$ and $\Gamma$ are defined as in the statement of Theorem \ref{theorem2}. \item[ii)] If the critical eigenvalue is complex, the above limit does not converge in general.
+where $P_1$, $\mathbf{I}^{\ell}_m$ and $\Gamma$ are defined as in the statement of Theorem \ref{theorem2}. \item[ii)] In the complex case, the above limit does not converge in general.
 However, there exist a subsequence $(\epsilon_n)_{n\ge 1}$ with $\epsilon_n\downarrow 0$ such that the limit exists along this subsequence. \end{itemize} \end{lemma} \begin{proof} From the Jordan decomposition of $Q$, we have $e^{tQ}=PJP^{-1}$, where

 is the Jordan canonical form of $e^{tQ}$.
 Observe that all the others entries in $J$ are zero and each $e^{tB_j}$ is a square matrix of one of the following forms

 with

 This representation follows from the Jordan decomposition, where in (i) the eigenvalue $\lambda_j\in\mathbb{R}$ and $e^{tB_j}$ is a $m_j\times m_j$ matrix, while in (ii) the eigenvalue $\lambda_j=\alpha_j+i\beta_j\in\mathbb{C}$ has a non zero imaginary part and $e^{tB_j}$ is a $2m_j\times 2m_j$ matrix.
 Since we are assuming that